 Your copy should be enticing, you could include an offer, create suspense, ultimately you need to give someone a reason to click.
 However, if the design isn’t right, your CTA could get lost..

-Use strong action verbs, representing the action you want the site visitor to take. eg Get started, Sign Up, Shop, Order, Download, Subscribe, Grow, Learn.
+Incorporate verbs and action words in your CTA.
+Instead of "Learn More," say "Start Learning Now." representing the action you want the site visitor to take. eg Get started, Sign Up, Shop, Order, Download, Subscribe, Grow, Learn.

 Keep testing your CTA to see what works with your target audience.